Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇨🇾 Cyprus vs 🇲🇹 Malta: crypto licensing compared

-On paper, Cyprus's MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process and Malta's MiCA CASP authorisation under the Markets in Crypto-Assets Act (Cap.
+Cyprus's public MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process and Malta's public MiCA CASP authorisation under the Markets in Crypto-Assets Act (Cap.
 647); replaces the legacy VFA licence (VFA Act 2018) via a fast-track conversion.
-Malta granted one of the EU's first full CASP licences (Jan 2025). answer the same question; in practice the detail decides it.
-The two regimes differ on 6 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Malta granted one of the EU's first full CASP licences (Jan 2025). are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇨🇾 Cyprus partly open